Welcome to Eastern New Mexico University!

 ***One semester of on campus clinical practicum is required.

 Our program requires one semester on campus (usually during semester 2 if you are a full-time student).
 Most students attend in a 16 week fall or spring, but we do have a linited number of 8 week summer options available for eligible students.
 Part-time students or students who lack pre-requisites may be scheduled in their third semester.
-On campus residency cannot be fulfilled in a summer semester (must be a fall or spring semester).
 Five semesters of practicum are required in this program, and the sequence does not begin until students enroll in the on- campus practicums (501 and 508).

 Find more facts and figures about ENMU on our webpages.
 ENMU is a federally designated Hispanic Serving Institution.